 Every year, an estimated 17 million people globally die of cardiovascular diseases (CVD), particularly heart attacks and strokes.
 CVDs occur almost equally in men and women.
 Although heart attacks and strokes are major killers in all parts of the world, 80% of premature deaths from these causes could be avoided by controlling the main risk factors: tobacco, unhealthy diet and physical inactivity.Read more

-Key policyAction Plan for implementation of the European Strategy for the Prevention and Control of Noncommunicable Diseases 2012−2016
+Key policyAction Plan for the Prevention and Control of Noncommunicable Diseases in the WHO European Region 2016–2025

-The theme for World Health Day in 2013 was high blood pressure, also known as raised blood pressure or hypertension.
-It increases the risk of heart attacks, strokes and kidney failure and if left uncontrolled, high blood pressure can also cause blindness, irregular heartbeat and heart failure.Go to World Health Day 2013 site
+High blood pressure, also known as hypertension, increases the risk of heart attacks, strokes and kidney failure and if left uncontrolled, high blood pressure can also cause blindness, irregular heartbeat and heart failure.Go to World Health Day 2013 site

 Data and statistics